codenee/webProject/README.md

 # webProject

-This is my web site creation project!
+This is Codenee's web site creation project!
 This is a repository where only Java code is uploaded, excluding resources.